emfcamp/Website/README.md

 E-mail sending is disabled in development (but is printed out on the console).
 You can also login directly by setting BYPASS_LOGIN=True in config/development.cfg and then using a URL of the form e.g. `/login/admin@test.invalid` and navigate to `/admin/`.

+### Database Migrations

+- `./flask db migrate -m 'Migration name'` to generate migration scripts when models have been updated.
+- `./flask db upgrade` to run any migration scripts you've generated.
+- `./flask db downgrade` to undo the last migration.

+For more migration commands, see the [flask-migrate docs](https://flask-migrate.readthedocs.io/en/latest/).

+### More Docs

 For more, see:

 * [Documentation](docs/documentation.md)